 Is a reverse mortgage ever a good idea?

 Ever since a widow received the first reverse mortgage — helping her stay in the home she loved — older seniors have continued finding new, strategic uses for reverse mortgages, such as preserving their investment portfolios, expanding their emergency funds, and providing for their long-term healthcare needs.
 The right to remain in the home is contingent on continuing to pay property taxes, homeowners insurance, maintain your home, and otherwise comply with all loan terms.
 To find out if a reverse mortgage loan is right for you, click here.

 Will I still have a mortgage to pay with my reverse mortgage?

 Yes, because a reverse mortgage is still a mortgage loan.
 However, unlike a traditional mortgage that you must soon begin repaying after the loan closes, you don’t have to repay a reverse mortgage until you sell your home, move, pass away, or fail to honor your loan terms.
 With a reverse mortgage, you no longer have monthly mortgage payments, but you must continue to meet your ongoing property tax, homeowners insurance, and home maintenance obligations.

 Is a reverse mortgage line of credit like a home equity line of credit (HELOC)?

 Both require that you have home equity you can borrow against.
 However, a reverse mortgage offers far more flexibility.
-Unlike a HELOC, a reverse mortgage line of credit can never be revoked, regardless of the value of your home.
+Unlike a HELOC, a reverse mortgage line of credit cannot be revoked or reduced just because the value of your home decreased.
 It also contains an important growth feature not offered by a HELOC, so if you leave your line untouched until you really need it, you could find your line of credit far larger than when you initially received it.